 The ergonomics of a bike posture is taken as reference for sitting posture and the layout is built around the same for the concept explorations.
 The carriability ergonomics and posture study is also done.

+Concept 3 is chosen as final concept based on cariability, ease of use (as it is similar to a folding bike).
 A mockup prototype is built to check ergonomics, foldability and carriability of the design simulating the motor and battery weights.
 The project explored the packaging of the driving system and ease of carrying a bike for last mile mobility.